vs0018/bamazon/README.md

 # bamazon app - Week Twelve
 ------------------

-This is a simple inventory app using Node.js and MySQL
+This is a simple inventory CLI app using Node.js and MySQL

 Users can browse the virtual store inventory and purchase items if they wish